Television & New Media is an international journal showcasing key intellectual developments in television and new media studies.

 • datafication, gamification and algorithmic governance

-Article submissions can center on any aspect of television and new media, but should take up questions that point to both the specificities of the object of study and the general implications for history, geography, cultural formations, political regimes, or economic forces.
+Article submissions can address any aspect of television and new media, but should take up questions that point to both the specificities of the object of study and the broader implications of historical conjunctures, cultural formations, political regimes, geopolitics, and/or economic forces.

 Recent Special Issues include: